 The evidence on children’s mistrust of authority points to the need for much work to be done in this area.
-Children in conflict with the law who may be lacking family and peer support require key persons (e.g. in social work) to develop relationships of trust and support to enable them to get their lives back on track.
-One young person in the UK who was previously in care and in conflict with the law, but who is now raising his own young family states: “Before meeting Pete [youth worker] I wasn’t doing anything and had been thrown out of my care home.
+Children in conflict with the law who may be lacking family and peer support require key people (for example, a social worker) to develop relationships of trust and support to enable them to get their lives back on track.
+One young person in the UK who was previously in care and in conflict with the law, but who is now raising his own young family states: “Before meeting Pete [a youth worker] I wasn’t doing anything and had been thrown out of my care home.
 He helped me get into college and start my training as a chef.
 He helped buy my books and my chefs whites.
 Now I can focus on looking after my family, keeping a good job and going from there.”

-5.3 Children with parents in custody
+Children with parents in custody

-One issue which has been given great prominence in the past few years is the views and experiences of children in Europe who have a parent in prison, a group which is estimated to include 800,000 children.
-One large-scale project which has addressed the information deficiency in this area is the COPING project (Children of Prisoners, Interventions and Mitigations to Strengthen Mental Health), which gathered the views of 891 children in four countries: The UK (England and Wales), Germany, Romania and Sweden.
-As noted in the Council of Europe consultation, this is an aspect of justice systems in which decisions which heavily affect children are taken without any requirement that children’s needs are considered: “Children are virtually silent from decisions to send their parents to prison…” and often there are no services to support children who experience this life-changing event.
+One issue which has been given great prominence in the past few years is the views and experiences of children in Europe who have a parent in prison, a group which is estimated to include 800 000 children.
+One large-scale project which has addressed the information deficiency in this area is the COPING project (Children of Prisoners, Interventions and Mitigations to Strengthen Mental Health), which gathered the views of 891 children in four countries: the UK (England and Wales), Germany, Romania and Sweden.
+As noted in the Council of Europe consultation, this is an aspect of justice systems in which decisions which heavily affect children are taken without any requirement that children’s needs are to be considered: “Children are virtually silent from decisions to send their parents to prison…” and often there are no services to support children who experience this life-changing event.
 The COPING research indicates that children with a parent or carer in prison, particularly those aged 11 and over, are at far greater risk of mental health problems than the general population.
-They also express that they experience decreased well-being and quality of life compared to others, and in the COPING research, Romanian children were found to be doing worst amongst the four countries examined, with Swedish children doing best.
+They also express that they experience decreased well-being and quality of life compared to others, and in the COPING research, Romanian children were found to be doing worst among the four countries examined, with Swedish children doing best.

 The point at which parents are arrested is often a disturbing experience for children who witness it, and often little or no regard is had by police for children’s presence.
-As one child in Denmark described: “Mum was frying meatballs when they came and she was given just three minutes to clear it away and then they handcuffed her.”
+As one child in Denmark described: “Mum was frying meatballs when they came and she was given just three minutes to clear them away and then they handcuffed her.”
 He was left with no idea where he would be taken after this event.
 The UK was found in the COPING research to perform particularly badly in the area of the treatment of parents in front of children.
-It is recommended that police require training on identifying whether a person being arrested has children, on refraining from using violence in front of children, and on permitting parents adequate time to say goodbye to children.
+It is recommended that police be given training to ensure that they find out whether a person being arrested has children, that they refrain from using violence in front of children, and that they permit parents adequate time to say goodbye to children.